scipipe/scipipe/docs/howtos/reusable_components.md

-In order for components in such a library to be easy to use, the ports need to be static methods bound to the process struct, rather than just stored by a string ID in a generic port map, like the `In` and `Out` fields on `SciProcess` processes.
+In order for components in such a library to be easy to use, the ports need to be static methods bound to the process struct, rather than just stored by a string ID in a generic port map, like the `In()` and `Out()` methods on `SciProcess` processes.
 This is so that the methods can show up in the auto-completion / intellisense function in code editors removing the need to look up the name of the ports manually in the library code all the time.

 ## How to create re-usable components in SciPipe